Skip to main content

 For decades, Cattaraugus County, in conjunction with certain towns, has conducted an active mosquito surveillance and control program, which primarily takes place along the Allegheny River Valley in the southern part of the county.
 However, due to budget restrictions in recent years, the surveillance program is limited and the control program was scaled back.

 Please visit our Interactive Mosquito Spraying Map for wetland areas which may receive aerial larvicide application.
-The most recent legal notice concerning possible larvicide application can be found here:
+The most recent legal notice concerning possible larvicide application can be found below:

 Note that wetland larvicide spraying is different than spraying for adult mosquitoes over residential areas.
 Cattaraugus County does not do the latter unless a public health threat has been declared.